csc-courses/csc-c-joint/csc322-exercises/8v-cmplx-vec/README.md

 Learning points,

-1- arrays of structs
+- arrays of structs
-1- derefernece notation
+- dereference notation
-1- passing structs by pointers
+- passing structs by pointers
-1- the math library
+- the `math` library